skaex/oire/CONTRIBUTING.md

-# Contributing to Atom
+# Contributing to OIRE

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-This is where the guidelines will be stated.
-Soon.
+## Requirements
+This project requires python 3.4.x.
+All other requirements are found in the project's *requirements folder*